Crestatic/Week_1_Challenge/README.md

-# Week_1_Challenge

-## User Story: Edit codebase to follow accessibility standards so that our site is optimized for search engines.

-### TODO: Update title element
+# Challenge 1: Horiseon accessibility standards

+## Description

+The HTML and CSS code needed to be refactored and made more accessible.
+Web accessibility ensures that people with disabilities can access a website using assistive technologies.
+Not only is is accessibility good for business, it also helps companies avoid litigation.

+### Changelog:

 Change title from "Website" to "Horiseon Home Page"

-### TODO: Fix marketing image

 Digital Marketing Image edited.
 Top portion of image no longer gets cut off at higher px.

-### TODO: Change non-semantic HTML elements to semantic HTML elements.

 Edit all elements to appropriate semantic elements.

 Edit .header class in style.css to match html elements.

-### TODO: Add attributes to follow accessibility standards.

 Added Alt and title for all images and icons.

-All elements follow a logical structure.
+Ensure all elements follow a logical structure.

-### TODO: Technical acceptance and application quality improvements.

 Fix nav link "Search Engine Optimization".